nramc/my-notes/docs/blog/articles/java/testing/shift-left-testing-with-springboot.md

 **Note**: If you check carefully, the above configuration does not include Database and Kafka configurations.
 This is because `spring-boot-docker-compose` automatically fetch container details and inject them into spring context.

-You can start the application by running the `IntegrationTestApplication` class with spring profile `integration`.
+You can start the application by running the `IntegrationApplication` class with spring profile `integration`.
 This will start the Spring Boot application with specified Testcontainers.

 Next, to start and stop application automatically as part of maven lifecycle, you need to add Spring Boot mave plugin